 Did you know: every time a business replaces a salaried employee, it costs six to nine months of salary to recruit and retrain a new employee?
 For an employee making less than $30,000 per year, turnover can cost over $3,300.
 For an employee making $50,000 per year, the cost can exceed $8,000.
 And for an executive making more than $100,000?
 The cost can be double their annual salary.

 Turnover has a greater impact on your business than recruitment costs.
 It forces current employees to take on extra work to make up for the loss in manpower, leading to burnout and poorer results.
 It causes current employees to question their own job security or disengage from their work.
-Recruiting and onboarding also takes time and focus away from meeting other business objectives.
+Recruiting and onboarding also take time and focus away from meeting other business objectives.

 Career development is often cited as a reason that people leave their jobs.
 Employees want to grow, learn and continue to feel valuable to a company.
 It is much more effective and financially sustainable to provide additional development opportunities to current employees than it is to frequently rehire and start from the beginning.
 Training those who already have an understanding of the job will cost thousands of dollars less in comparison.

 Your investments are more likely to stick—and more likely to keep growing stronger—if you can cultivate a culture of pride among your employees.
 This is directly related to the concept of worker empowerment, which means trusting your staff with enough power to make them feel like they have some skin in the game.
-You want them to have a sense of ownership, control and personal investment in the company.
+You want them to have a sense of ownership, control, and personal investment in the company.

 These aren’t just HR tricks.
 Studies consistently show that motivated and confident employees are more productive.
-Businesses that engage their employees quadruple their earnings-per-share growth compared to competitors, improve productivity, have better retention and have 21% higher profitability.
-Investments in employee capital should grow business equity.
-If you combine a trained, motivated workforce with good networking systems, you should be able to sell your business at a higher premium.
+Businesses that engage their employees quadruple their earnings-per-share growth compared to competitors.
+They improve productivity, have better retention, and have 21% higher profitability.

 Employees with enough pride and empowerment might be willing to “buy” the company through an Employee Stock Ownership Plan (ESOP), which offers shares of the company to its workforce.
 This motivates employees to have and own an interest in the company, thereby motivating them and ensuring your company’s continued growth even after a sale.